 proactive, many of these dangerous crashes can be prevented.
 In this post,

-our Springfield personal injury lawyers discuss the importance of responsible,
+lawyers discuss the importance of responsible, defensive driving, especially

 Federal Motor Carrier Safety Administration (FMCSA) has identified several behaviors in passenger vehicle drivers